cfegela/antigravity-go-vanilla-postgres/README.md

 A modern, high-performance, containerized full-stack CRUD web application for Task & Project Management.
 Built with a Go REST API, PostgreSQL database, Vanilla JS/CSS frontend, and orchestrated via Docker Compose.

+Antigravity wrote this in less than 5 minutes using Gemini Flash 3.6.
+God help us all.

 ---

 ## 🌟 Key Features